AngusGMorrison/logfusc/README.md

 ## Compatibility

-`logfusc.Secret` is tested and known to redact its contents from the following
-loggers:
+`logfusc.Secret` should work as described with all sane logging libraries.

+"Should" because, in Go, you _can_ technically access the private fields of a struct using a combination of the `reflect` and `unsafe` packages.
+If your logger is doing this, you need a new one.

+For your peace of mind, though, `logfusc.Secret` has been explicitly tested for compatibility with the following loggers:
 - `log`
+- `logrus`
+- `zap`
+- `zerolog`
 - More compatibility tests coming soon!
 Too slow for you?
 Why not contribute?

-## Caveats

-`logfusc` won't protect your secrets from third-party code that really digs for them.
-In Go, you can access the private fields of a struct using a combination of the `reflect` and `unsafe` packages.
-But if your telemetry package is doing that, then you should probably find another one...